Behroozz/IMDB-React/README.md

 # imdb-movie-search
-Simple React app for searching movie titles on IMDB and keeping track of search history.
+React app for searching movie titles on IMDB and keeping track of search history with React Hooks.

 ## Quick Start
 * Clone repo to your local